INTERVIEW: Psych-Rock Band Needle Points

 So we just decided about a week ago that this is most likely going to be our last tour.
 Our Colin & Dani (Vocal & Percussion respectively) are moving to Los Angeles next month, and we are feeling like we can’t make that distance work at least right now.
 So we’ll see how we feel in the future… and definitely keep an eye out for new projects from the NP crew!

-Hi guys, welcome to VENTS!
+Hi Daniel McCarthy – welcome to VENTS!
 How have you been?
-Hi there, thanks for having us. …
+Thank you for inviting …